Skip to main content

 View larger image

-Omar Gonzalez, a U.S. Army veteran and App State senior actuarial science major from Hendersonville, has used a combination of the Post-9/11 GI Bill, scholarships and grants to help fund his education.
+App State alumnus and graduate student Omar Gonzalez ’23, a U.S. Army veteran who graduated with a bachelor’s degree in actuarial science, used a combination of the Post-9/11 GI Bill, scholarships and grants to help fund his education.
 Photo by Chase Reynolds

 “Time is money.
 It’s not renewable.
 You’re buying yourself time to master the core subjects that you need to have, so you can add value to wherever you want to work in the future.”